 1) The verse that is probably used the most to stress “faithful church attendance” is simply a reminder that we need to be getting together with other believers.
 It is my personal opinion (and you can feel free to disagree with me) that this “gathering” that God desires for us is not limited to the local church alone.
 I believe that any time we are gathering with other believers (whether it’s at a church, a Bible study, a MOPS group – or it’s simply two Christian friends having coffee or a Facebook chat) Jesus is present and God is pleased.
 I don’t believe that this verse limits us to a box where God has to be found through Sunday morning, Sunday night, and Wednesday nights services at our local church.
 I don’t believe that missing a service or two to spend time with family, go out of town, take a vacation, or even work a job is equatable to “forsaking the assembling” or puts a Christian in grave spiritual danger.

 2) The purpose of Christians getting together is for worship and to encourage and incite others to get closer to God, not to check a box of spirituality or try to earn the favor of God by sitting in a pew.
-God cares far more about our hearts than he does how many church services we do or do not attend.
+God cares far more about our hearts than he does how many times each week we are in church.

 3) Church is important to God.
 You cannot take the local church out of the New Testament.
 It’s just impossible.
 Christians should endeavor to find a group of believers that they can attach themselves to.